cryptomator/cryptomator.github.io/content/blog/2025-06-30-post-quantum-roadmap.en.md

 More generally, when a traditional algorithm takes \(n/2\) steps on average, a quantum computer only needs \(\sqrt n\) attempts—a speed-up that the BBBV theorem proves to be the best possible solution.
 If you want to understand how this works, there's [a great video by 3Blue1Brown about Grover's Algorithm](https://www.youtube.com/watch?v=RQWpF2Gb-gU).

-This "magic" applies to any problem where one can efficiently verify whether a guessed input is correct.
+This "magic" applies to any problem where it's efficient to check if a guessed solution is correct.
 That's obviously a problem if you don't want an attacker to guess your secret key.
 Fortunately, the defense is simple: increase \(n\) to a size where even \(\sqrt n\) becomes large enough to make Grover's algorithm impractical.

 > [!QUESTION] Why is AES-256 quantum-secure?
 > Ever wondered why we use AES-256 instead of AES-128?